Ikaw Lang ang Iibigin: Plot

 After recovering in hospital, where Gabriel's biological parents reconcile, Roman hides Gabriel and pretends that his son is missing and had been presumably killed by the syndicate.
 Suspicious that Carlos' sudden wealth has some connection with the syndicate, and using the resources of law enforcement assets, Gabriel obtains valuable intel exposing the loan shark and smuggling operations.
 In the meantime, a whistle blower admits to Roman about Carlos' direct involvement in the recent company sabotage and plans for a corporate takeover.
 There is enough evidence to convict Carlos and Rigor to keep them in jail for a long time.

 Bianca and Gabriel's joy over the birth of their son changes to fear when their child is kidnapped.
 This time, Carlos and Rigor had nothing to do with it, since the former is confined in custody and the latter is fighting for his life from a gunshot wound.
 There is one other person left however, determined to hurt Bianca.
 Feigning another pregnancy, Isabel has been planning for a while to take revenge on Bianca by stealing her baby.
 Unfortunately for Isabel, her attempt to escape the country with Bianca's son is thwarted at the airport.
 Isabel is caught and placed in a mental facility.

 At the prison hospital, Rigor calls his son one last time on the phone to say goodbye and makes peace with his mother Lydia.
 He passes away, having never apologized for his actions.

 Accepting his mistakes towards Carlos when he was growing up, Roman visits Carlos in prison and asks for his forgiveness.
 He tells Carlos he will always be his father and promises to visit him every day.
 Overwhelmed with his father's declaration of love and validation he craved all his life, Carlos also asked his father to forgive him and wished he was his real father instead of Rigor.

-Gabriel and Bianca gather around the baptismal font during their son's christening.
-Surrounded by all their loved ones, they look forward to a bright future.
+Surrounded by all their loved ones, Gabriel and Bianca gather around the baptismal font during their son's christening, looking forward to a bright future.